cyrilletuzi/eslint-plugin-angular-modern/README.md

 - [to-signal-in-injection-context](./docs/injection-context/TO_SIGNAL.md)
 - [pending-until-event-in-injection-context](./docs/injection-context/PENDING_UNTIL_EVENT.md)

-A [blog post](https://dev.to/cyrilletuzi/angular-injection-context-lint-rules-say-goodbye-to-ng0203-error-3g5i) explains the context and the purpose of these rules in more details.

 > [!TIP]
 > This safety preset can and should always be enabled, even if a project has not yet migrated to `inject()`.